 The user can specify his own set of personality traits by creating a personality file and specifying it on the command line with the -p option.
+An example personality file, called personality_file, can be found in [your MissionLab home]/demos/mlab-2.0_demos/ directory.
 The format of the personality file is a single line that indicates the number of personality sliders followed by groups of information for each personality.
 The group for each personality contains a title for the slider-bar, as well as information regarding each of the behavioral parameters that the slider-bar effects.
 The title must be a single word.
 Each behavioral parameter is specified by the key for the behavioral parameter (as it appears in the robots' databases), a base value for the parameter, and an indication of whether the parameter is to be incremented or decremented when the personality trait is increased.